“This post may contain affiliate links. Please read my disclosure for more info.

 Living paycheck to paycheck is something we all do at least part of our lives.
-But continually needing to juggle expenses just to make ends meet is a stressful way to live.
-It’s easier said than done, but moving past the paycheck to paycheck lifestyle involves three things:
+But juggling expenses to make ends meet year after year, is a stressful way to live.
+It’s not easy to turn things around.
+It’ll probably require some significant lifestyle changes:

-- Getting a handle on your existing situation.
+- Documenting your situation now.
 Knowing your income, fixed expenses and where the rest of it is going.

-- Once you know the numbers, then you’ll need to make the choice whether to increase your income or change your lifestyle.
+- Once you know the numbers, make the choice whether to increase your income or change your lifestyle.
 Or both.
-But putting yourself in a position to be able to save is critical if you want to move past the paycheck to paycheck lifestyle and be able to retire.

 - The object is to put yourself in a position to save, as soon as possible.